apurveh/XRD-1/BlogPosts/Blogpost-Week2.md

 ## Overview

 This week, I focused on setting up **plane detection** and **touch input** for my AR Visualiser project.
-The goal was to build the base system that can detect **vertical surfaces** and respond when the user taps on them — later, this interaction will trigger the **portal** that leads to different AR levels.
+The goal was to build the base system that can detect **vertical surfaces** and respond when the user taps on them.

 ---